Serge Ibaka

 Serge Jonás Ibaka Ngobila (/'sɜːrdʒ iː'bækə/; born 18 September 1989) is a Congolese-Spanish professional basketball player who last played for Real Madrid of the Spanish Liga ACB and the EuroLeague.
-He was drafted by the Seattle SuperSonics with the 24th overall pick in the 2008 NBA draft.
+He was drafted by the Seattle SuperSonics, but became the Oklahoma City Thunder before the season, with the 24th overall pick in the 2008 NBA draft.
 Ibaka is a three-time NBA All-Defensive First Team selection and has twice led the league in blocks.
 Although born in the Republic of the Congo, he is also a Spanish citizen and has played for the Spain national team.
-In 2019, Ibaka won an NBA championship as a key member of the Toronto Raptors.
+In 2019, Ibaka won an NBA championship as a member of the Toronto Raptors.

 Early life

 Ibaka was born in Brazzaville, People's Republic of the Congo (modern-day Republic of the Congo) on 18 September 1989 and is the third youngest of 18 children.
 His father played basketball in the Republic of the Congo and with the Congolese national team, and his mother played for the Democratic Republic of the Congo.
 Ibaka started playing basketball at a very young age with his first club, Avenir du Rail, using the sport as an escape from his mother's untimely death and his father's imprisonment during the Second Congo War.
 Ibaka's father organized for the family to flee the country prior to the war, but ended up as a political prisoner upon their return.